-Diarrhea and other gastrointestinal (GI) problems are sometimes symptoms of influenza (flu), although not every person with the flu experiences them.
+Diarrhea and other gastrointestinal (GI) problems are uncommon symptoms of the flu.

 According to the